tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ## Conclusion

 In this lesson you've learned how to build and serve simple APIs with Flask framework.
-You've also learned how endpoints work and how to access the server from a client and how to add new routes to your app to send HTML to the browser.
+You've also learned how endpoints work, how to access the server from a client and how to add new routes to your app to send HTML to the browser.

 * [^flask-web]: [Flask Website](https://flask.pocoo.org)
 * [^flask]: [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/)